 Royal Columbian Hospital has embarked on one of the most ambitious hospital redevelopments in Canadian history.
 This redevelopment goes beyond rebuilding a hospital.
 It is transformational.
 It will revolutionize the way we deliver care to our patients by creating a world-class, state-of-the-art hospital that provides uncompromising care.

 Thank you for your interest in Royal Columbian Hospital Foundation

 The Development Officer, Leadership Giving manages a major gift portfolio of assigned donors and prospects.
 Plans, develops and implements strategies for identification, cultivation and solicitation of individual or corporate donors and partners at the $10-25K level.
 Develops strategies for building personal relationships with existing and new prospects.
 Develops proposals and negotiates with corporate executives and representatives for major gift giving.
 Collaborates with the Royal Columbian Hospital Foundation (RCHF) Team by contributing to the development of solicitation strategies and key marketing and fundraising communication tools.

 KEY AREAS OF INVOLVEMENT INCLUDE:

-- Ensures all appropriate activities are recorded in Raiser’s Edge accurately and in a timely manner, to ensure quality and consistency within the database
+• Ensures all moves management activities are recorded in Raiser’s Edge accurately and in a timely manner, to ensure quality and consistency within the database.